 Want to take it a step further – request a meeting

 Is your Senator on the HELP (Health, Education, Labor & Pensions) Committee?
-Scroll to the bottom of this webpage to see all the members.
+Click on the last sentence to go to their website and then scroll to the bottom of this webpage to see all the committee members.
 If so, it’s especially important for them to hear from their constituents about how important the funding and guidelines for trauma-informed initiatives are.

 You can request a meeting in person (during their August recess, perhaps) or via phone or zoom, which will give you more of an opportunity to explain the importance of the RISE from Trauma Act to your organization’s work or to you personally.
 Here’s a summary/fact sheet on SB 2086 to help you prepare.

 Here’s an example letter offered from CTIPP to get you started:

 I am writing to you today to request a meeting on behalf of the [Insert Coalition/Organization name].
 As a group, we are concerned about the lasting impacts of trauma on the families and children in our community.
 I would like to introduce you to our organization, our work, how we are preventing and addressing trauma in the state, and how the bi-partisan RISE From Trauma Act (S. 2086) will improve the lives of the children and families the Senator represents.

 The timeliness of meeting now relates to our request that the Senator sign on as a co-sponsor to the bi-partisan Resilience Investment, Support, and Expansion (RISE) from Trauma Act, introduced by Senators Durbin, Capito, Duckworth and Murkowski.

 We are [Insert a brief description of your group, e.g. # of members, statewide reach, vision/mission, etc.].

 There is additional information about the RISE From Trauma Act below my signature.
 Please feel free to reach me at [insert email address; insert phone number].